The Capstone Project is the culminating academic experience for all Honors College students.

 Option 6: Experiential Capstone

 Students can fulfill their Capstone requirement by completing an approved two-semester professional, certificate, or credit-bearing service learning experience, field placement, or internship under the supervision of a sponsoring department or academic unit.
 Only coursework completed through approved programs run by academic departments and university centers, bureaus, and institutes will be recognized.
 All students using this option must receive prior approval from the Honors College’s Associate Dean of Academic Affairs for their proposed course of study, this work must be a culminating experience and the student must earn at least 6-credits over two consecutive semesters.
-Examples of projects include programs in the Collaborative and the Institute for Women's Leadership.
+Examples of projects include programs in the Collaborative, Genetic Counseling Certificate Program, and the Institute for Women's Leadership.
 This option requires a Scholarly Report.

 If you have any questions regarding the capstone requirement, please email Honors College Advising.